relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/Semantic/bert_answer_similarity.md

 **BERT Answer Similarity** measures the semantic similarity between the Generated Answer and the Ground Truth Answers.

-This metric leverages the [110M BERT model](https://huggingface.co/bert-base-uncased) to calculate semantic similarity.
+This metric leverages the [BERT model](https://huggingface.co/bert-base-uncased) to calculate semantic similarity.

 <br>